akeaswaran/akeaswaran.github.io/_posts/2017-01-23-HTown-Bound-ATown-Down.md

 <figure>
   <img src="{{ site.baseurl }}/assets/images/freeney-sack-car.jpg" alt="Atlanta Falcons DE Dwight Freeney sacks CAR QB Cam Newton">
-  <p class="small">DE Dwight Freeney sacks CAR QB Cam Newton in a 48-33 Falcons victory over the Carolina Panthers in Week 4.</p>
+  <p class="caption">DE Dwight Freeney sacks CAR QB Cam Newton in a 48-33 Falcons victory over the Carolina Panthers in Week 4.</p>
 </figure>

 <figure>
   <img src="{{ site.baseurl }}/assets/images/vic-beasley-den.jpg" alt="Atlanta Falcons OLB Vic Beasley">
-  <p class="small">OLB Vic Beasley gets in the face of Denver Broncos QB Trevor Simian in their Week 5 matchup.</p>
+  <p class="caption">OLB Vic Beasley gets in the face of Denver Broncos QB Trevor Simian in their Week 5 matchup.</p>
 </figure>

 Once again, the Falcons started strong out of the gate, winning four of their first five games and dominating some of the NFL's best teams - among them: a resurgent Oakland helmed by QB Derek Carr, the Super Bowl runner-up Carolina Panthes and their QB Cam Newton, and the new-look Super Bowl champion Denver Broncos led by vaunted ILB Von Miller.
 The Falcons were heating up, and Matt Ryan was slinging the ball all over the field without remorse, punishing opposing defenses for 30+ points per game.
 I began to believe in the team again; I thought we had a solid chance to make a name for ourselves during the season and build our way back up to success.